-Although carbohydrates are not considered essential nutrients in the diets of dogs, and are often considered fillers, carbs do play critical roles in your dog’s body.
-In particular, carbohydrates provide a highly digestible, readily available energy source.
+Carbohydrates play important roles in your dog’s body.
+Even though dietary carbohydrates are not considered essential nutrients for dogs, and are often mistakenly considered fillers, carbohydrates are important for providing a highly digestible, readily available energy source.

 Grains are a common source of carbohydrates in dog foods.
 Examples of grains include oats, barley, rye, corn, rice and wheat.
 Non-grain carbohydrate sources include pulses (peas, lentils, beans, chickpeas), potato, sweet potato and tapioca.

 More questions about carbohydrates?
 Call our Health and Nutrition Specialists at 1-866-864-6112.

 “It was challenging to find a food that satisfied Rosie’s craving for food and my satisfaction for her nutritional needs.
 When I found NOW FRESH™ Grain Free Senior recipe, both Rosie and I were happy!
 I have nothing but compliments for your products…Rosie and I both thank you!”